This program has received ABA acquiescence and Higher Learning Commission accreditation approval.

 Students in the U.S. Legal Studies LL.M. are in residence for one year studying full-time for three consecutive semesters.
 Students may begin in September, January, or May.

 The 24 credit degree blends common law subjects with elective courses chosen by the student.
 LL.M. students choose 12 credits from common law courses typically studied during the first year of law school – contracts, property and torts.
 In addition, they study U.S. constitutional law and legal research in classes specifically designed for foreign attorneys.
-The final required course is international law.
-The remaining six credits consist of elective courses from WMU-Cooley's curriculum chosen by the student and approved by the director.
+The remaining eight credits consist of elective courses from WMU-Cooley's curriculum chosen by the student and approved by the director.